-Choose a floor that’s too soft and you’ll be left with a pockmarked moon surface that will need refinishing sooner than you think… yikes!
+If you choose a floor that’s too soft, you’ll be left with a pockmarked moon surface that will need refinishing sooner than you think… yikes!
 Let’s take a look at the strengths of various woods, and compare bamboo against them.

 Is Bamboo Harder than Traditional Hardwoods?

-The answer: a resounding yes.
-In fact, bamboo is 2-3 times harder than most hardwoods, including oak!
+The answer: a resounding yes!
+In fact, it is 2-3 times harder than most hardwoods, including oak!

-The hardness of wood is measured by the Janka Scale – a test that’s used for universally categorizing woods in terms of their hardness.
-Solid or “classic” bamboo (the original type of bamboo flooring, now not widely sold) appears in the middle of the scale, with a Janka rating of 1,600-2,000, while strand-woven bamboo (a more recent type of bamboo flooring developed in 2004) ranges from 3,500 to 5,500 on average – this compares to mahogany’s rating of 1,400, red oak’s rating of 1,260 and North American Cherry’s rating of 950.
+The hardness of wood is measured by the Janka Hardness Test – a test that’s used for universally categorizing woods in terms of their hardness.
+Solid or “classic” bamboo (the original type of bamboo flooring, now not widely sold) appears in the middle of the scale, with a Janka rating of 1600-2000.
+Strand-woven bamboo, a more recent type of bamboo flooring developed in 2004, ranges from 3500 to 5,500 on average.
+This completely overshadows mahogany’s rating of 1400, red oak’s rating of 1260, and North American Cherry’s rating of 950.

 The Janka Test – Ranking all Species

-The Janka Test was established as an industry standard for testing the strength of woods in 1922 – something that had been developed since 1895, initially by Filbert Roth, Special Agent in Charge of Timber Physics in the USDA Division of Forestry and then later, in 1906, by Gabriel Janka.
+The Janka Test was established in 1922 as an industry standard for testing the strength of woods.
+It had been in development since 1895, initially by Filbert Roth, Special Agent in Charge of Timber Physics in the USDA Division of Forestry and then later, in 1906, by Gabriel Janka.

-Whilst today there are a few different procedures for testing the strength of a wood, the core one and most commonly used remains the Janka test.
-The test involves measuring the force that would be required to embed a steel ball (measuring 0.444in/11.28mm in diameter) precisely halfway into the wood.
+While there are a few different procedures today for testing the strength of a type of wood, the most commonly used method remains the Janka test.
+The test involves measuring the force required to embed a steel ball (measuring 0.444in/11.28mm in diameter) precisely halfway into the wood.

-Refinishing can restore life, beauty, and luster to hardwood floors, although it’s generally a lengthy process that involves special grinding machines, lots of hazardous dust, stain and polyurethane (either oil or water based), and can create a hazardous indoor environment due to the chemicals that are released into the air.
-Depending on the amount of square footage that has to be refinished, the process can take between 2 and 5 days (as you have to allow it to dry with each coat – this usually takes 24 hours).
+Refinishing is a process that strips away coatings from a flooring material and then reapplying a new coating to make the wood look new again.
+It can restore life, beauty, and luster to hardwood floors, although it’s generally a lengthy process.
+Refinishing involves special grinding machines, lots of hazardous dust, stain, and polyurethane (either oil or water-based), and can create a hazardous indoor environment due to the chemicals that are released into the air.
+Depending on the amount of square footage that needs to be refinished, the process can take between 2 and 5 days because you have to allow it to dry with each coat.
+The drying process usually takes 24 hours after application.

-The coats of stain can take a minimum of 24 hours to dry, so be patient.
-However, the darker the stain, the longer this is (the darkest of all can demand as long as 48 hours).
-Experts don’t recommend undertaking refinishing yourself unless you really know what you’re doing.
-Probably best to leave this one to the pros!
+Since the stain takes a day to dry, you must be patient.
+However, the darker the stain, the longer the dry time is; the darkest stain can take as long as 48 hours.
+Experts don’t recommend performing the refinishing yourself unless you really know what you’re doing.
+It’s probably best to leave this one to the pros!

-By contrast, strand woven bamboo floors very rarely require refinishing in residential applications (not least due to their strength and the fact that they resist ‘wear and tear’ better) – this saves you time, money and allows you to enjoy your flooring free from the need of worrying about maintenance.
+By contrast, strand woven bamboo floors rarely require refinishing in residential applications due to their strength and the fact that they resist ‘wear and tear’ better.
+This will save you time and money, and it will allow you to enjoy your flooring without having to worry about maintenance.